citp/privacy-policy-historical/m/ma/mac/mactrast.com.md

-> *The following text is extracted and transformed from the mactrast.com privacy policy that was archived on 2017-10-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171006145459id_/http%3A//www.mactrast.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mactrast.com privacy policy that was archived on 2018-06-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180608060657id_/http%3A//www.mactrast.com/privacy) for the most accurate reproduction.*

-# Privacy Policy | MacTrast
+# Privacy Policy

-Posted by Cormac Moylan on 03/02/2011

-This is MacTrast.com and the following privacy policy statement serves as a disclaimer to notify users of the website practices and its data use.
+This is mactrast.com and the following privacy policy statement serves as a disclaimer to notify users of the website practices and its data use.

-Please reach out to contact@MacTrast.com for questions that are not addressed in the below privacy policy statement.
+Please reach out to contact@mactrast.com for questions that are not addressed in the below privacy policy statement.

 The privacy of our readers is of extreme importance to us.
 We will never share or sell your personally identifiable information such as email address, phone number, or home address.

 We use third party analytics and advertising apps that place cookies on your personal computer.
-These cookies store information about our visitors preferences, and record how our visitors interact with MacTrast.com
+These cookies store information about our visitors preferences, and record how our visitors interact with mactrast.com

 ## Content quality

 We cannot offer our users and or visitors guaranteed accuracies.
 Whenever possible we will make an attempt to adjust or amend information deemed inaccurate provided on our site that we have control over (E.G. editorial content).
 Usage of this website is offered without any guarantees.
-If a visitor has a complaint about content or anything else contained within MacTrast, please email us.
+If a visitor has a complaint about content or anything else contained within mactrast, please email us.

 For each visitor to this website, our web server automatically attempts to recognize the consumer’s domain name or IP address and/or e-mail address (where possible or when specified by the user, in comments or otherwise).